anfleene/reviewing-code-review/how/slide1.md

 -------

 !SLIDE center transition=uncover
-If you feel strongly about something defend it
+If you feel strongly about something, defend it
 -------